202303-PRM-TR-FEW/github-starter-course-esin0634/new_markdown.md

 # In love with git

 From the things I've learned so for I've (like many others) fell in love with git.
-ALthough I cannot use git with its full potential ( right now I'm at 5%) I can see in the future it will be my friend :)
+Although I cannot use git with its full potential ( right now I'm at 5%) I can see in the future it will be my friend :)

 # Struggles and heartbreaks